Market Segmentation Trees: Proof of Theorem

-\proof{Proof.} To evaluate the quality of a candidate split, the split selection procedure fits response models within each of the resulting partitions from the split and computes the cumulative training error across the partitions.
-We first analyze the complexity of this ``split evaluation'' operation.
+\proof{Proof.} To evaluate the quality of a candidate split, the split selection procedure fits response models within each of the two resulting partitions from the split and computes the cumulative training error across the partitions.
 Let $n_1$ and $n_2$ denote the number of observations in each of the split's partitions, and note that $n_1 + n_2 = N_{\mathcal{T}}(d,l;n)$.
-Further, note that Assumption \ref{asn:A1Nprop} guarantees that $n_1 \geq M$ and $n_2 \geq M$, and more generally, that $N_{\mathcal{T}}(d,l;n) \geq M$ for all depths $d \leq D$, leaves $l$, and MSTs $\mathcal{T}$.
-Then, split evaluation takes time:

-Above, the first inequality uses Assumption \ref{asn:A1fog} and the fact that $n_1 \geq M$ and $n_2 \geq M$, the first equality applies the definition of $\tilde{g}$, and the second inequality uses the superadditivity of $\tilde{g}$.
+By definition of $N_0$ above, $n_1 \geq N_1$ and $n_2 \geq N_1$.
+Thus, split evaluation takes time at most $C_1 g(n_1) + C_1 g(n_2)$ by the definition of $g(\cdot)$ and the fact that $n_1 \geq N_1$ and $n_2 \geq N_1$.
+It follows that

+by the superadditivity of $g(\cdot)$.
 Since there are $m$ binary contextual variables, there are $m$ candidate splits which the split selection procedure must evaluate.
-Thus, the runtime for the split selection procedure is bounded by $mC[\tilde{g}(N_{\mathcal{T}}(d,l;n),r)+2g(0,r)]$. \Halmos \endproof
+Thus, the runtime for the split selection procedure is bounded by $mC_1 g(N_{\mathcal{T}}(d,l;n))$. \Halmos \endproof

 The split selection procedure is recursively applied through all internal nodes of the trained MST $\mathcal{T}$.
-Thus, the runtime of the training algorithm can be bounded as follows:
+Thus, using Lemma \ref{lem:splitsel} the runtime of the training algorithm can be bounded as

-Above, the first inequality applies Lemma \ref{lem:splitsel} and the second inequality applies the superadditivity of $\tilde{g}$ (noting that $\sum_{l=1}^{2^d} N_{\mathcal{T}}(d,l;n) = n$).
-The first equality is by algebra, the second equality applies the definition of $\tilde{g}$, the third inequality is by Assumption \ref{asn:A1Nprop2}, and the third equality is by algebra.
-This proves Theorem \ref{thm:boundA1}, thereby proving Theorem \ref{thm:bound1}. \Halmos \endproof